natel97/birdhouse/README.md

 ## Future

-Would love to use AST rather than injecting files
+Would love to use AST rather than injecting files.
+But hey, hackathon, right?
+Also, cleanup is probably needed and it'd be nice to include options for GraphQL, other databases, and include a React frontend with basic crud to match routes.